-How do I get into Social Work?
+How do I become a Social Worker?

 Social work is a practice-based profession that promotes social change and development, supports human rights, and aims to empower individuals, groups and communities to take charge of their own lives within their own environment and social context.